47degrees/arrow-slides/processed-slides/arrow-meta.md

 Really useful, right?

-It also exists a forum, an issue tracker and another one.
+It also exists a forum, an issue tracker and a way to contribute to the language.

 Isn't it, Raquel?